axiomabsolute/wordassoc-flask/README.md

 1. heroku addons:add heroku-postresql:dev
 1. heroku pg:promote `heroku_postgresql_color_url`  _Note: replace this with whatever "color" url they give you_

+# Cleaning out the database
+1. heroku run python
+1. import wordassoc
+1. wordassoc.reloadDb() or wordassoc.syncQuestions()
+    * Reload drops the entire db and recreates (deletes all current standings).
+Sync questions should not drop current user data

 That's it!